Skip to main content

 What happens after I submit a request?

-A physician reviews your request and sends a secure email alert when your update is ready.
-After sign-in on the QuickVisitMD portal, you can view the diagnosis, plan, next steps, and any non-controlled prescription information when appropriate.
+A physician reviews it and emails you when your update is ready.
+Sign in to the secure portal to see your diagnosis, plan, next steps, and any prescription details.

 Is this a replacement for primary care?

-No. QuickVisitMD is for a narrow set of common, low-acuity adult concerns where online care can be safe and efficient.
+No. It's for a narrow set of common, low-acuity adult concerns that are safe to handle online.

 Do I need to create an account to get started?

-No. The goal is to let you start right on QuickVisitMD with a quick fit check, your chosen response time, and one focused intake.
+No. Start right away with a quick fit check, your chosen response time, and one short intake.

 What if I am outside Virginia or West Virginia when I submit?

-You must be physically located in Virginia or West Virginia at the time of the request and when the physician reviews it, even if home is somewhere else.
+You must be physically in Virginia or West Virginia when you submit and when the physician reviews it — even if you live elsewhere.
+Requests from outside these states can't be handled.

 What is the refund policy?

-If a paid request is clearly outside scope before physician review begins, the fee should be refunded in full.
-Once physician review has started, the fee is generally not refundable, even if you are directed to a higher level of care, except for duplicate or technical billing errors.
-See Terms for complete details.
+If your request is outside scope before a physician reviews it, you get a full refund.
+Once review has started, the fee generally isn't refundable — even if you're directed to higher-level care — except for duplicate or technical billing errors.
+See Terms for details.

 Will my information stay private and confidential?

-QuickVisitMD voluntarily adopts and maintains HIPAA-level privacy and security protections for all patient information.
-Your information is handled as protected health information under HIPAA standards and applicable state health-record laws.
+Yes.
+QuickVisitMD voluntarily keeps HIPAA-level privacy and security protections for all patient information, handled as protected health information under HIPAA standards and applicable state laws.

 Can I email the practice about symptoms?

-No. The administrative email is only for billing, records, privacy, website, or business questions.
-Symptoms, photos, prescription requests, and urgent concerns should instead go through the website request flow.
+No. The admin email is only for billing, records, privacy, or website questions.
+Send symptoms, photos, prescription requests, and urgent concerns through the website request flow instead.

 How do I request my medical records?

-Use the secure records request form on this website.
-There is no fee for electronic copies.
-Records are processed within 30 days and will be available through your secure patient portal.
+Use the secure records request form on this site.
+Electronic copies are free.
+Records are processed within 30 days and delivered to your secure portal.
 Use the records request page.

 Are work or school excuse notes included?

-A basic work or school excuse note may be included when medically appropriate and issued at physician discretion.
-Notes are not guaranteed and are not sold separately from the medical decision itself.
+A basic work or school note can be included when medically appropriate, at the physician's discretion.
+Notes aren't guaranteed and aren't sold separately from the visit.
+Each note carries a one-time verification code so an employer or school can confirm it.

-Do you complete extra paperwork or custom forms?
+Do you complete insurance forms or other paperwork?